Connect with us

 With Oftana held in check, Erram delivers dominant performance vs Meralco

-All healed up from the knee injury he suffered last July, the 36-year-old fired 27 points and nine rebounds to lead TNT to a 103-82 victory over Meralco to build a commanding 3-1 lead in their PBA Season 50 Philippine Cup semifinal series.
+All healed up from the knee injury he suffered last July, the 36-year-old fired 27 points and nine rebounds to lead TNT to a 103-82 victory over Meralco and build a commanding 3-1 lead in their PBA Season 50 Philippine Cup semifinal series.

-It was easily his best showing since coming back into action and also his career second-best in scoring, according to league stats chief Fidel Mangonon III.
+It was easily his best showing since coming back into action, and also his career second-best in scoring, according to league stats chief Fidel Mangonon III.

 “Hindi naman conscious [effort], aggressive lang na makatulong in any way possible,” he said of his outing after the match at the Mall of Asia Arena.